Young Maylay: OBG Rider Clicc

-OBG Rider Clicc is Young Maylay's rap trio (with Young Dre The Truth and Killa Polk) the group first appeared in Young Dre's album called Revolution In Progress The Movement with the single Let's Get The Game Bacc Right. and later appeared with Compton Cavie, Dresta and BG Knocc Out with the song Wes Indeed in the Cali Luv mixtape.
+OBG Rider Clicc is Young Maylay's rap trio (with Young Dre The Truth and Killa Polk) the group first appeared on Young Dre's studio album called Revolution in Progress the Movement with the single "Let's Get 5£3 Game Bacc Right". and later appeared with Compton Cavie, Dresta and BG Knocc Out with the song "Wes Indeed" in the Cali Luv mixtape.

 Grand Theft Auto: San Andreas

-Maylay was working in New York when he received a phone call from DJ Pooh, who was in a meeting with Rockstar Games' staff.
+Maylay was working in New York when he received a phone call from DJ Pooh, who was in a meeting with Rockstar Games' staff, including co-founder Dan Houser.
 They started a regular conversation about music which, unknown to Maylay, occurred on speakerphone.
 Rockstar staff heard the conversation, and after the conversation between the two ended, they encouraged Pooh to bring Maylay in to audition.
 A few weeks after the audition, Rockstar reviewed the tapes and decided on Maylay for the role of the main character of Grand Theft Auto: San Andreas, Carl "CJ" Johnson.
+In a 2026 interview with YouTuber SanInPlay and Brazilian outlet Portal Viciados, Maylay revealed that Pooh intentionally kept the speakerphone a secret so he would act naturally and not force a persona.

+During the game's development, Maylay worked closely with Houser, participating in recording sessions that sometimes lasted up to 14 hours.
+He was also given creative freedom by the studio to modify the script to ensure the Los Angeles street slang was authentic.
+Furthermore, Maylay clarified a long-standing rumor regarding the character's appearance, confirming that CJ's facial model was not based on his own physical features.
+He stated that the character's 3D model was already finalized prior to his casting, and he only provided the voice and motion capture.

 When asked in 2021 if he would consider reprising the role of CJ in any future Grand Theft Auto titles if given the opportunity, Maylay stated that he would never voice CJ again due to conflicts with Rockstar Games.
 He accused Rockstar of being "culture vultures" and expressed frustration over their depiction of African American and gang culture, arguing that they were exploiting and profiting from a culture to which they don't belong.

-Despite his ongoing feud with Rockstar, Maylay has continued to fully embrace the character of CJ., frequently appearing in public alongside his cousin Shawn Fonteno (Solo), who portrayed Franklin Clinton in Grand Theft Auto V (2013).
+Despite his ongoing feud with Rockstar, Maylay has continued to fully embrace the character of CJ, frequently appearing in public alongside his cousin Shawn Fonteno (Solo), who portrayed Franklin Clinton in Grand Theft Auto V (2013).
 During a 2024 live stream by internet celebrity Kai Cenat, he indulged viewers by quoting CJ's iconic line, "Ah shit, here we go again."
 As of 2025, Maylay has also begun attending fan conventions alongside members of the GTA V cast.

 Maylaynium Muziq

-Malaynium Muziq is Young Maylay's own independent record label based in Studio City, Los Angeles.
+Maylaynium Muziq is Young Maylay's own independent record label based in Studio City, Los Angeles.
 His mixtapes were released on this label.